damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## Required Background

-*What are the specific knowledge a maker shall own to reuse - with or without modification - your product?*
+*What are the specific knowledge prerequisite a maker should have in order to create his own documentation based on this project?*

-To reuse this project, the maker shall know how to:
+To reuse this project, the maker should know how to:

 - [Clone a GIT repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)